abhaynpai/go-benchmark-kafka-api/README.md

 ## Getting started

 First of all you need Go and Kafka to be installed on your local machine.
 Before you start make sure you have Kafka running on your local machine.
-The next step would be to clone the repository and run the following commands within the `go-test-kafka-api` repository.
+The next step would be to clone the repository and run the following commands within the `go-benchmark-kafka-api` repository.

 ```shell
 go build main.go